SA80: Light Support Weapon

 The L86 Light Support Weapon (LSW) is a magazine-fed squad automatic weapon originally intended to provide fire support at a fireteam level.
 The weapon has a heavier, longer 646 mm barrel than the rifle and features a shorter handguard with an integrated bipod protruding from the front.
 The stock has a shoulder strap to take the weapon's weight in the prone position and a rear vertical grip for better control of the weapon when firing bursts.
 The weapon is otherwise identical to the L85 version on which it is based, and the same magazines and sighting systems are used.
-In addition to British Armed Forces use, the LSW was also adopted by MOD-sponsored cadet organisations.
+In addition to British Armed Forces use, the LSW was adopted by MOD-sponsored cadet organisations.

 The increased barrel length, bipod and the optical performance of the SUSAT give the weapon excellent accuracy, increased muzzle velocity and greater effective range.
 From its inception, the L86 was a target of criticism on much the same basis as the L85.
-The LSW has the additional issue (shared by any light support weapon derived from a rifle, for example the heavy-barrel FN FAL) of its inability to deliver sustained automatic fire as it lacks a belt feed.
+The LSW has the additional issue of its inability to deliver sustained automatic fire as it lacks a belt feed.
+This is common with any light support weapon derived from a rifle, for example the heavy-barrel FN FAL.

-While the LSW was supposed to replace the L7A2 GPMG at the section level, the weapon's shortcomings meant that many units reverted to the GPMG (or held onto it if it had not already been replaced) and the role of a LSW was ultimately filled by the FN Minimi (known in service as the L110A1-A3 light machine gun), a belt fed weapon with a quick-change barrel in the same way as the GPMG.
-Owing to its high level of accuracy in semi-automatic mode, the primary use of the L86 shifted to that of a sharpshooter rifle following the introduction of the L110A1, however it was replaced in this role by the L129A1 Sharpshooter Rifle.
+While the LSW was supposed to replace the L7A2 GPMG at the section level, the weapon's shortcomings meant that many units reverted to the GPMG, or held onto it if it had not already been replaced.
+The role of a LSW was ultimately filled by the FN Minimi, known in service as the L110A1-A3 light machine gun, a belt fed weapon with a quick-change barrel in the same way as the GPMG.
+Owing to its high level of accuracy in semi-automatic mode, the primary use of the L86 shifted to that of a designated marksman rifle following the introduction of the L110A1.
+It was replaced in this role by the L129A1 Sharpshooter Rifle.
 The L86 was withdrawn from service in 2019.